Sven-I-Am/typescript-solid/README.md

       - example: the `class ShoppingBasket` needs access to the `class Product` so it gets imported
     - I also added a line to clear the tableElement.innerHtml because compiling the new.ts file sometimes caused the duplication of the already existing table in the browser
     - Having read a couple of articles about SOLID principles, the matter is starting to feel rather dense and obtuse so I asked [coach Tim](https://github.com/Timmeahj) for a broken down explanation in more understandable terms and I feel like I am starting to grasp things better now.
+  - **Exercise 3.I**
+    - This time we're taking a look at interface pollution and how to avoid it using the Interface Segregation Principle
+    - First thing I did was copy the old.ts code into a new.ts file and compiling it for use
+      - this makes sure that I can keep an eye on my functionality as I code, because I also have a parcel server running
+    - I split off the interface into 3 parts, each taking on one type of login method
+    - Then I created separate files for each of my user type classes, each implementing only the interface(s) they absolutely require
+    - I imported those classes back into the new.ts code and adjusted the html to allow for a google bot to check the google bot box
+    - By checking which of the checkboxes is checked (if any) I determine what kind of user is trying to log in

 ## 6. What I learned from this exercise